-If you are a registered nurse who has mastered heath assessment skills and acquired a sound knowledge base of common health problems and diseases, consider taking your career to the next level and study to become a nurse practitioner.
+If you are a registered nurse who has mastered health assessment skills and acquired a sound knowledge base of common health problems and diseases, consider taking your career to the next level and study to become a nurse practitioner.

 Nurse practitioner programs are on the rise because a nurse practitioner is an advanced practice registered nurse who delivers high-quality, cost-effective health care for patients.

 Present changes in health care reform are opening doors for numerous career opportunities for nurse practitioners.
 Nurse practitioners work in all areas of the medical field; if there is a particular area in medicine that you find intriguing, chances are there is a nurse practitioner program for it.

 Some popular nurse practitioners programs to choose from are: